5 tips to avoid startup failures

-Entrepreneurs tend to be early adopter types so they dismiss that we as humans are programmed to stay in our comfort zones, and we will not naturally change our habits overnight.
+Entrepreneurs themselves tend to be early adopter types so they dismiss that we as humans are programmed to stay in our comfort zones, and we will not naturally change our habits overnight.
 More-so, people tend to only think about changing something after a crisis hits e.g. the pandemic that stopped us all in our tracks, or after going to the Doctors to seek remedies for prevailing health problems - it’s only when we hit these real pain points that we will seek to take action.

 3. Nail your niche.
 If you try to speak to everyone, you resonate with no one.

 This is why I like testing on digital marketing platforms.
-For a small budget you can run multiple campaigns to test copy, images, and different target audiences, to determine which variables receive the most engagement.
+For a small budget you can run multiple campaigns to test copy, images, and different target audiences, to determine which variables receive the most interest and engagement.

 4. Never underestimate the value that well-tested design and content can offer

 99.99% of consumers will buy based on your brand story and packaging, or your website design, before they use your products or services.
 So it’s always best to test many different communication iterations before you go ahead with an official launch.

 5. Consumers are inspired by a desired lifestyle to buy new things.

 Many new brands have the challenge of influencing a new culture in order to sell their products and services, and disrupt the industry.
 For example, if you are launching a new health food brand, there's generally an educational piece of work to do for people to clearly understand the importance of the product's nutritional values and why these are important for their lifestyle.
 But how much can you really achieve by doing this alone on a small budget, which is most often the case for a startup?
 You will gain much more momentum in finding other lifestyle brands to collaborate with on broader themed marketing initiatives.